-Evaluation, individual therapy, group counseling, support groups, and even medications are available to assist you as you go.
+Evaluation, individual therapy, group counseling, support groups, and medications are available to assist you.
 With the right resources, you will be able to gain the tools required for moving forward into your next adventure.
 It may not be an easy win, but the reward of recovery is sweet.

 While gambling addiction follows the basic pattern of most other addictions, experts have refined the identification of the specific stages which characterize it.
-The stages are intuitive, and those who have struggled with addiction to gambling are likely to easily be able to recall the thoughts and feelings that go along with each phase.
-Those who are able to escape the gambling addiction before reaching the end stages are the ones who end up truly lucky.
+The stages are intuitive, and those who have struggled with gambling addiction are likely to easily be able to recall the thoughts and feelings that go along with each phase.
+Those who can escape gambling addiction before reaching the end stages are the ones who end up truly lucky.

 - Addiction HQ.
 15 Incredible Gambling Addiction Statistics.
 Addiction HQ.
 Published February 26, 2018.
 Accessed October 9, 2022. https://www.addictionhq.org/gambling-addiction/gambling-addiction-statistics/